Asset Libraries

 • List view: Optimized to identify the assets by their names and view more assets at the same time.

-Click the ordering button to change the alphabetical order.
+Click the sort button to change the alphabetical order.

 Search assets